Saloni1327/SiGC-Lithium-Ion-Battery-Anodes/README.md

 ### Development and electrochemical evaluation of sucrose-derived silicon–graphite–carbon composite anodes

+> **Publication status:** Manuscript in preparation.
+This repository provides a high-level research overview; detailed experimental data and analysis are reserved for publication.

 ## Overview

 Silicon is a promising next-generation anode material for lithium-ion batteries because of its high theoretical specific capacity.
 However, large volume changes during lithiation/delithiation and associated electrode degradation limit its practical application.